Angel Kelley: Early life and education

+Kelley was born in New Rochelle, New York, in 1967, growing up with three brothers.
+Her father was an overnight truck driver originally from Selma, Alabama; her mother had immigrated from Japan following World War II after marrying a U.S. soldier and found work as a supermarket meat packer in New York following a divorce.

-Born in New Rochelle, New York, in 1967, Kelley received her Bachelor of Arts from Colgate University in 1989, her Juris Doctor from Georgetown University in 1992, and her Master of Laws in trial advocacy from Temple University in 2003.
+Following her father's death, Kelley attended college and received her Bachelor of Arts from Colgate University in 1989, her Juris Doctor from Georgetown University in 1992, and her Master of Laws in trial advocacy from Temple University in 2003.

 Legal and academic career

 Kelley began her legal career as a staff attorney at The Legal Aid Society in the Juvenile Rights Division in Brooklyn, New York from 1993 to 1997.
 From 1997 to 2005, she was an attorney for the Port Authority of New York and New Jersey.
 From 2007 to 2009, Kelley served as an Assistant United States Attorney for the United States Attorney's Office for the District of Massachusetts.

 From 1992 to 2005, she was a part-time instructor at Columbia University.
 From 2004 to 2005 she was a part-time instructor at New York University.
 From 2005 to 2007, she was a clinical instructor at Harvard Law School.
 Since 2012, she has been a part-time adjunct professor at Suffolk University Law School.
 Since 2016, she has been a volunteer instructor at Emory University School of Law and since 2018, she has been a part-time adjunct professor at Boston University School of Law.